Guide

 What Does Startup PR Actually Cost?

+AI-powered PR tools are bringing the cost down dramatically by automating the research-intensive parts: journalist identification, personalized pitch writing, narrative development, and campaign tracking.
+The 80% of PR that's research and writing is exactly what AI does well.
 The remaining 20% — relationship building, strategic judgment, crisis management — still requires human expertise.
-But for a seed-stage founder who just needs to get their story in front of the right journalists, AI handles the heavy lifting.
+But for a seed-stage founder who needs to get their story in front of the right journalists, AI handles the heavy lifting.

 How AI Is Changing Startup PR

-Three fundamental shifts are happening: First, journalist research that took days now takes seconds.
-AI can analyze a journalist's entire body of work and determine relevance in moments.
-Second, pitch personalization at scale is now possible — instead of one generic pitch sent to 50 journalists, you can generate 50 unique pitches, each referencing specific recent work.
+Three fundamental shifts are happening.
+First, journalist research that took days now takes seconds — AI can analyze a journalist's entire body of work and determine relevance in moments.
+Second, pitch personalization at scale is now possible: instead of one generic pitch sent to 50 journalists, you can generate 50 unique pitches, each referencing specific recent work.
 Third, PR strategy itself is becoming more accessible — AI can generate messaging angles, PR calendars, and positioning strategies that previously required senior agency talent.

 The result: founders at the earliest stages can now run sophisticated PR campaigns that would have cost $50,000+ through an agency.
 The playing field is leveling.

-See AI-powered PR in action
+Skip the manual work.
+See AI-powered PR in 60 seconds.